troymessina/PhysicsArtOfModeling/07WorkEnergy.md

 * The dimension of the expression for $v_f$ is speed (you should check this!).
 * The speed is greater if either the time or power are greater (so the speed is larger if more work is done on the car).
 * The speed is smaller if the mass of the car is greater (the acceleration of the car will be less if the mass of the car is larger).
 :::

 :::{note} Example
+:label: ex:workenergy:powerconstantv
-:label: ex:workenergy:powerconstantvYou are pushing a crate along a horizontal surface at constant speed, $v$.
+You are pushing a crate along a horizontal surface at constant speed, $v$.
 You find that you need to exert a force of $\vec F$ on the crate in order to overcome the friction between the crate and the ground.
-How much power are you expending by pushing on the crate?}
+How much power are you expending by pushing on the crate?
+:::{note} Solution
+:class: dropdown
 We need to calculate the rate at which the force, $\vec F$, that you exert on the crate does work.
 If the crate is moving at constant speed, $v$, then in a time $\Delta t$, it will cover a distance, $d=v\Delta t$.
 Since you exert a force in the same direction as the motion of the crate, the work done over that distance $d$ is:
 ```{math}
 \Delta W = \vec F \cdot \vec d = Fd\cos(0) = Fv\Delta t